Dassault Rafale: Qatar

-The Qatar Emiri Air Force evaluated the Rafale alongside the Boeing F/A-18E/F Super Hornet, the Boeing F-15E, the Eurofighter Typhoon, and the Lockheed Martin F-35 Lightning II to replace its Dassault Mirage 2000-5 fleet.
+The Qatar Emiri Air Force evaluated the Rafale alongside the Boeing F/A-18E/F Super Hornet, the Boeing F-15E, the Eurofighter Typhoon and the Lockheed Martin F-35 Lightning II to replace its Dassault Mirage 2000-5 fleet.
 In June 2014, Dassault claimed it was close to signing a contract with Qatar for 72 Rafales.
 On 30 April 2015, Sheikh Tamim bin Hamad Al Thani announced to French President François Hollande that Qatar would order 24 Rafale with an option to buy 12 more aircraft.
 On 4 May, a €6.3 billion ($7.02 billion) contract for 24 Rafales was finalised; additionally, the contract included the provision of long-range cruise missiles and Meteor missiles as well as the training of 36 Qatari pilots and 100 technicians by the French military and several Qatari intelligence officers; thus, the price can be viewed as €M for each aircraft.

 On 7 December 2017, the option for 12 more Rafales was exercised for €1.1 billion (or €M each) while adding an additional option for 36 further fighters.
 The first Qatari Rafale was delivered in February 2019.

 India

+Indian Air Force

 The Rafale was one of the six aircraft competing in the Indian MRCA competition for 126 multirole fighters.
 Originally, the Mirage 2000 had been considered for the competition, but Dassault withdrew it in favour of the Rafale.
 In February 2011, French Rafales flew demonstrations in India, including air-to-air combat against Su-30MKIs.
 In April 2011, the Indian Air Force (IAF) shortlisted the Rafale and Eurofighter Typhoon for the US$10.4 billion contract.
 On 31 January 2012, the IAF announced the Rafale as the preferred bidder.
 It was proposed that 18 Rafales would be supplied to the IAF by 2015 in fly-away condition, while the remaining 108 would be manufactured by Hindustan Aeronautics Limited (HAL) in India under transfer of technology agreements.
 The contract for 126 Rafales, services, and parts may have been worth up to US$20 billion.

 The deal stalled due to disagreements over local production; Dassault refused responsibility for the 108 HAL-manufactured Rafales, holding reservations over HAL's ability to accommodate the complex manufacturing and technology transfers; instead, Dassault said it would have to negotiate two separate production contracts by both companies.
 The Indian Defence Ministry instead wanted Dassault to be solely responsible for the sale and delivery of all 126 aircraft.
 In May 2013, The Times of India reported that negotiations were "back on track", with plans for the first 18 Rafales to be delivered in 2017.
 In March 2014, the two sides reportedly agreed that the first 18 Rafales would be delivered to India in flying condition and that the remaining 108 would be 70 percent built by HAL.
 By December 2014, India and France reportedly expected to sign a contract by March 2015.